nmantani/FileInsight-plugins/README.md

 powershell -exec bypass -command "& ([scriptblock]::Create((New-Object Net.WebClient).DownloadString('https://raw.githubusercontent.com/nmantani/FileInsight-plugins/master/install.ps1'))) -update -snapshot"
 ```

-### Manual update
-Please download the latest release version and copy the "plugins" folder into
-"%USERPROFILE%\Documents\McAfee FileInsight" to overwrite with the new version.

 ## Customization
 For the "Send to (CLI)" plugin and the "Send to (GUI)" plugin, you can open files with your favorite programs.
 Please click "Customize menu" of the plugin menu.